RusDiana97/to-do-list.github.io/README.md

 Plan your day with this *To Do List*.

+*To Do List* is a personal project developed with HTML, CSS and Vanilla JavaScript in Visual Studio Code.

 Here is how you can use it:
 - when you access the site, the list is empty